uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/omatcopy_batch.rst

 parameters but the user may provide multiple groups that have different parameters.
-The group API argument structure is better suited to USM pointers than to ``sycl::buffer`` arguments, so we only implement it for USM inputs.
+The group API argument structure is better suited to USM pointers than to ``sycl::buffer`` arguments, so we only specify it for USM inputs.
 The strided API works with both USM and buffer memory.

    .. list-table::